Welcome to Norrbotten's museum

 The ventilation hatches can be opened when the temperature in the foundation of the house is higher than the air temperature outside.
 It is often a bad idea to open and aerate in early spring.
 The air outside is warmer than the foundation of the house, which has cooled down after winter.
 Warm air has a greater ability to carry moisture, and when it enters the cold space it can no longer hold the moisture and condensation forms.
 A tip is to use your nose and smell under the foundation.
 It is a good indicator to determine if there is a problem with moisture or not.

-I have an attached cold hall/glass veranda made of loose timber.
+I have an attached cold porch/glazed veranda made of loose timber.
 The rest of the house is timbered.
-The stairs to the upper floor go from the cold hallway and need to be insulated.
-Right now, the glass porch has single-glazed windows and simple double doors.
-What is more important - double-glazed windows and a new door, or to insulate with, for example, wood fiber and an interior panel?
+The stairs to the upper floor lead from the cold porch and need to be insulated.
+Right now the glazed veranda has single-glazed windows and simple double doors.
+What is most important - double windows and a new door, or to insulate with, for example, wood fiber and interior paneling?
 Due to the location of the stairs, there is not much room to expand.
-Ideally I don't want to insulate from the outside, but maybe that makes more sense?
+Ideally, I would not want to insulate from the outside, but maybe that makes more sense?

 You should review the whole to minimize thermal bridges in the construction.
 For a loose timber construction, wood fiber insulation works well.
 Also operate windows and install new sealing strips.
 Installing interior windows in winter is also recommended.
 In terms of insulation, the first few centimeters make the biggest difference, 5 centimeters can provide sufficient effect.

-We have a holiday home with a log foundation and timber frame, where we had problems with bad floors and joists.
-Now we have redone the floors in two out of three rooms downstairs, built new joists and insulated with foam glass.
-In connection with that, the valves have basically been closed, which affects the indoor air.
-Should we install new valves in the walls instead?
+We have a holiday home with a crofter foundation and a timber frame, where we have had problems with poor floors and joists.
+We have now replaced the floors in two of the three rooms downstairs, built new joists and insulated with foam glass.
+In connection with this, the valves in the foundation have been blocked, which affects the indoor air.
+Should we put new valves in the walls instead?

 A house needs ventilation to feel good.
 In what way has the ventilation been closed?
 What did the ventilation look like before?
 If you have rebuilt the valves so that the supply air from the foundation does not enter the house, you need to install new ventilation.
 Air in is put at the bottom, and air out is put at the top.
 The foundation also needs to be aired.